Skip to content

 • Avon usually carries the most stop time, while Canandaigua adds optional leisure value rather than replacing the route chain

-• this segment works best when travelers treat it as a bounded western Finger Lakes continuation rather than as a claim that the whole Finger Lakes are fully covered
+• this segment works best when travelers treat it as a compact western Finger Lakes stretch rather than as a claim that the whole Finger Lakes are fully covered